rafibayer/rafibayer.github.io/_posts/2023-07-05-rustMutex.md

 }
 ```

 We have a structure that contains both the mutex as well as the data it protects.
 We have some functions that acquire the lock, and perform some work on the data.
-The problem arises when we want to start composing these functions together, say we want to implement a transfer function, we'll write out some psuedo-code with potential implementations:
+The problem arises when we want to start composing these functions together, say we want to implement a transfer function, we'll write some pseudo-code with potential implementations:

 ```
 func Transfer(from, to, amt) {